 From its humble beginnings in 1946, and despite early community sentiment that was not overly supportive of higher education, the college grew and flourished.
 In 1956, HJC, which was then a part of the Board of Education, got its own location in what was affectionately called the “Cracker Box” on the campus of South Hagerstown High School.
 As enrollment continued to increase, plans were made to find a suitable location to accommodate the growth, and in 1965, ground was broken on land that is now home to the thriving campus on Robinwood Drive.
 The first classes were held at the new location in September of 1966, with 782 students.

 Since that time, the college has continued to grow, in the number of students, faculty and staff, and programs offered.
-Guy Altieri currently serves as the third president of the college, following in the steps of Norman Shea, who served from 1986 to 2002, and Atlee Kepler, who was appointed dean of the college in 1953 and president in 1961.
+Jim Klauber became HCC's fourth president in June of 2018.
+He follows Guy Altieri, who retired in December of 2017; Norman Shea, who served from 1986 to 2002; and Atlee Kepler, who was appointed dean of the college in 1953 and president in 1961.

 In 1998, the name was changed from Hagerstown Junior College to Hagerstown Community College to more accurately reflect the mission it serves.
 The current campus has grown to 319 acres with 18 buildings.
 More than 100 programs of study are now offered.
 Each year, more than 6,000 students take classes for college credit and more than 7,000 students take continuing education classes.
 Since 2003, early college enrollment has grown to nearly 900 high school students who take HCC classes each year through the ESSENCE Program and the STEMM Technical Middle College.

 As HCC celebrates its 70th anniversary, the words of Dr. Atlee Kepler, in 1987, are still true today.
 “And may I remind all friends of HJC that past, present, and future all merge in the concept of a college whose place in the community is both deserved and full of expanding possibilities.”